symmetry-mag/style-guide/docs/introduction.md

 slug: /
 ---

-# Symmetry style guide: Writing about people with dignity
+# Symmetry style guide: Writing about people with dignity (test)

 *by Kathryn Jepsen, last updated 05/17/21*